Month 12, Day 17, Thursday 9:00 a.m.

 Sebastien had obviously never been in Eagle Tower before, because Damien found him stymied before the locked door of the stairwell.
 Damien hesitated, but decided it would be more entertaining—and less likely to make Sebastien angry—if he stopped sneaking around and honestly inserted himself into whatever Sebastien was doing.

-Damien had taken a tour of the place with Professor Lacer when he was younger, so he knew that they had special tokens to access the stairwell and central tower rooms.
+Damien had taken a tour of the place with Professor Lacer when he was younger, so he knew that they had special, metal tokens to access the stairwell and central tower rooms.

 Serendipitously, he saw one such metal token lying abandoned on a desk in an empty side office.
-Security measures were often made useless due to human carelessness.
+Human carelessness often made security measures useless.
 He looked back and forth to make sure he wasn’t being watched, then slipped it into his pocket.
 Even if it was technically mischief, a Westbay was unlikely to get in serious trouble.
 His Family donated thousands of crowns to the University every year, after all.

 Damien walked up behind Sebastien, who was still staring at the door, then reached past and opened it for him.